-	Treat this as you would a business plan using, for example, S.M.A.R.T (Specific, Measurable, Achievable, Realistic, Timebound).
+Create a plan as you would create a business plan using S.M.A.R.T (Specific, Measurable, Achievable, Realistic, Timebound).
 Include everything that you feel you need to achieve the ‘healthy workaholic’ status, bearing in mind:

 - What area(s) do you want to tackle?
 For example: